HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/linux.md

 $ export no_proxy="localhost,127.0.0.1,localaddress,.localdomain.com,0.0.0.0,::1"
 ```

-## Using Mycroft behind an authenticated proxy
+## Using Chatterbox behind an authenticated proxy

 If you are behind a proxy which requires authentication, add the following environment variables, changing the `proxy_hostname.com` and `proxy_port` for the values for your network.
 These commands are executed from the Linux command line interface \(CLI\).